 Coronavirus (COVID-19).
-In light of the current situation, organisations have made some changes to the services they provide so it's easier for you to access support.
+Some organisations have made some changes to the services they provide so it's easier for you to access support.

 Most domestic violence and abuse is perpetrated by men over women although women can also be abusive and abuse can take place in same sex relationships.